-6. To be proactive, research the current casting directors for the current Disney Channel shows.
+6. Research the casting directors for current Disney Channel shows

 Send them a short note with your picture and résumé.
 Tell them that you would love to audition for them.
 Just be sure to be prepared if this opportunity arises!

 As a young performer, it’s great to have this goal, but the last thing you want to do is sit idly by waiting for your “big break” with Disney.
 You need to be constantly working hard at your craft and honing your acting skills and talent to be at the top of your game when the opportunity to audition for the Disney Channel arises.
 Be ready to show your personality, talent, charisma, and your confidence when you step into the audition room!

 Looking for remote work?
 Backstage has got you covered!
 Click here for auditions you can do from home!